openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 ### About the Intel® Distribution of OpenVINO™ toolkit

-The Intel® Distribution of OpenVINO™ toolkit speeds the deployment of applications and solutions that emulate human vision.
-Based on Convolutional Neural Networks (CNN), the toolkit extends computer vision (CV) workloads across Intel® hardware to maximize performance.
+OpenVINO™ toolkit is a comprehensive toolkit for quickly developing applications and solutions that solve a variety of tasks including emulation of human vision, automatic speech recognition, natural language processing, recommendation systems, and many others.
+Based on latest generations of artificial neural networks, including Convolutional Neural Networks (CNNs), recurrent and attention-based networks, the toolkit extends computer vision and non-vision workloads across Intel® hardware, maximizing performance.
+It accelerates applications with high-performance, AI and deep learning inference deployed from edge to cloud.

-The Intel® Distribution of OpenVINO™ toolkit includes the Intel® Deep Learning Deployment Toolkit (Intel® DLDT).
 For more information, see the online [Intel® Distribution of OpenVINO™ toolkit Overview](https://software.intel.com/en-us/OpenVINO-toolkit) page.

 The Intel® Distribution of OpenVINO™ toolkit for Windows\* 10 OS: